 Before we export, it’s a good idea to clean up the file from any unused layers and materials.
 To remove any unused materials, right-click on one, then select Remove Unused Materials.

 It’s now time to export our model!
-Generally, ARKit supports two files types; .dae, and .obj along with it’s .mtl file, but .dae is preferred.
+Generally, ARKit supports many files types, the most popular being .dae, and .obj along with it’s .mtl file.
+Generally, .dae is preferred due to its ability to support animations and the fact that they don't need supportive files (like the .mtl file).
 If you go the File menu and then Export, you’ll notice C4D supports both these options, but you might also notice that there are two .dae type exports—COLLADA 1.4 and 1.5.
 The latter wasn’t working for us, so we exported all our models in COLLADA 1.4.

 When exporting to .dae enable the following options in the export window:

 The .dae file has a reference to the UVW Map created earlier, or in this case the texture given with the 3D model.
 If you change the name of the texture file, you should also update the .dae file, too.
 You can easily do so by opening the file with any text editor.
 The texture is usually referenced in the first few lines of the code, but if you can’t find it, look for something ending in .png (or whichever file format you previously exported the UVW map to).